 The College welcomes applications from International Students.
-The College can accept applications from International students via the UKVI Student Sponsor Licence for full-time courses ONLY.
-Applicants must complete an International Application Form available on the College website.
+The College can accept applications from International students via the UKVI Student Sponsor Licence for full-time courses, Level 3 or above ONLY.
+Applicants must complete an International Application Form available on the International section of the College website.

 The College requires International applicants, for whom English is not their first language, to provide a copy of their English Language test result.
-The entry requirement is IELTS Certificate 5.5 for FE courses and IELTS 6.0 for HE courses.
-The applicant must meet the entry requirements for the specific course and international examination results will be assessed based on equivalencies using NARIC.
+The entry requirement is IELTS Certificate 5.5 for FE courses and IELTS 6.0 for HE courses (or a Secured English Language Test - SELT equivalent).
+The applicant must meet the entry requirements for the specific course and international examination results will be assessed based on equivalencies using ECCTIS .
 Applicants must also meet the NWRC/UKVI regulations, which are set out on the College website.

-Applications can be taken from International students for part-time courses if they already meet the UKVI residency requirements, evidence must be provided.
+Applications can be taken from International students for part-time courses if they already meet the UKVI residency requirements, proof of immigration and residency status must be provided.